cea-hpc/modules/doc/source/module.rst

  *modulefile* will be unloaded even if it is required as a prereq by another *modulefile*.

+ On **clear** sub-command, skip the confirmation dialog and proceed.

 **--terse**, **-t**

  Display **avail**, **list** and **savelist** output in short format.